 When using asyncio, make all tasks non-blocking and use asyncio calls from an event loop.

-to
+Use the debug mode of the Python interpreter to detect concurrency errors.

 To reduce the chance of excessive delays, perform concurrent asyncio operations only on non-blocking code.

-When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created
+When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created.

 6.60 Concurrency – Directed termination [CGT]